stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 - SIDS = 7
 - COVID-19 = 5 (USA only)

 The result of *WORLD-WIDE DEATHS PER DAY* is shown here.
-The size of the *overall block* represents the *total* of all deaths categorized above.
-The size of *each block* represents the number of deaths in that *category*.

 *Notice that COVID-19 (Coronavirus) is smaller than 1 pixel!*
 <p align="center">